Saos-EBB/AniScript/README.md

 ---
 ## Known Bugs

-- if you open settings on mobile ( i only tried fire fox ) and you try to change a skip duration it will crash.
+- !!! dont use settings on mobile !!! it will frezze , i maybe will fix this but not so soon

 ---